aauppal/aauppal.github.io/_pages/ResearchProjects.md

 4. Designing a range-maximizing, robust nonlinear model predictive control (NMPC) using the ACBN model
 5. Conducting a simulation study to showcase NMPC performance and EV range extension
 6. Developing a prototype for real-time implementation.
-The choice of the lithium-ion cell’s mathematical model is critical.
-Empirical models are simple but lack electrochemical insight, while physics-informed models are accurate but computationally complex.
-Utilizing specially designed excitation signals, experimental data can be employed to develop a data-driven model for the ACBN, achieving a compromise between accuracy and computational cost.

 ### 1.1.4.
 Intellectual Merit
 Despite extensive research in ACB control, certain avenues require exploration.
 Research gaps include: